-The School of Communication offers eight undergraduate programs that combine academic study with intensive, real-world experiences to help you launch your communication career.
+The School of Communication offers nine undergraduate programs that combine academic study with intensive, real-world experiences to help you launch your communication career.
 Our programs engage you in experiential learning to begin building your portfolio from the first day.
 It's this hands-on learning that makes our students so highly sought after in the communications field.

 - Broadcast production and media management

 - Environmental journalism

 - Journalism and mass communication (post-bac)

 - Public relations and advertising (also offered fully online)

 The School of Communication offers three graduate programs:

 - Master of Arts in communication technology (also offered fully online)

 - Master of Arts / Master of Business Administration

 In the M.A. in media communication program, students choose one of three specializations: public relations and advertising, documentary or journalism.
 In the M.A. in communication technology program (also offered fully online), students choose one of two concentrations: social media or applied practices.
 In the M.A./M.B.A. program, students choose one of three concentrations: broadcast/digital media management, print/digital media management or public relations and advertising management.